ungerchristian/Npx-Card/README.md

 This is Christian Unger.
-Thx for using my npx card.
+Thx for using my npx personal card.

 # Usage
 Via npx: